Onboarding Process

 Q: Does my process split into different paths according to end-users and roles?

 A: Yes.
-One path for an employee with a spouse and another for an employee without a spouse.
+One path for a customer with a spouse and another for a customer without a spouse.

 Q: When does my process end?

-A: The process ends when the employee or the spouse (if relevant) submits it.
+A: The process ends when the customer or the spouse (if relevant) submits it.

 Visualizing, Mapping, and Configuring